Janet 1.17.1-e1c4fc2 Documentation

-Janet has support for single-core asynchronous programming via coroutines, or fibers.
+Janet has support for single-core asynchronous programming via coroutines or fibers.
 Fibers allow a process to stop and resume execution later, essentially enabling multiple returns from a function.
-This allows many patterns such a schedules, generators, iterators, live debugging, and robust error handling.
-Janet's error handling is actually built on top of fibers (when an error is thrown, the parent fiber will handle the error).
+This allows many patterns such as schedules, generators, iterators, live debugging, and robust error handling.
+Janet's error handling is actually built on top of fibers (when an error is thrown, control is returned to the parent fiber).

 A temporary return from a fiber is called a yield, and can be invoked with the

-resume function.
-When resume is called on a fiber,
+resume is called on a fiber, it will only

-it will only return when that fiber either returns, yields, throws an error, or otherwise emits
+return when that fiber either returns, yields, throws an error, or otherwise

 To create a fiber, user the

-Besides being used as coroutines, fibers can be used to implement error handling (exceptions).
+Besides being used as coroutines, fibers can be used to implement error handling (ie: exceptions).

 Since the above code is rather verbose, Janet provides a

 is similar to try/catch in other languages.
 It wraps the body in a new fiber,